Table of contents

 - Clients expose three capabilities back: Roots (workspace scope), Sampling (let the server request LLM completions), and Elicitation (let the server ask the user a question).

-- FastMCP removes most of the protocol boilerplate in Python, letting you focus on business logic.
+- FastMCP removes most of the protocol boilerplate on the server side, letting you focus on business logic.
+The client uses the lower-level